Fuyukai/Kyoukai/docs/gettingstarted.rst

 Directory layout
 ~~~~~~~~~~~~~~~~

-Kyōkai projects have a very simple layout.
+Kyoukai projects have a very simple layout.

 ::